 “How do you get over someone you love when they do not feel the same way?”

 This question proves one of the most challenging.
-Being in love with someone who doesn’t feel the same way is not a problem you fix but one you must work through.
-The first step in the right direction is to recognize rejection is your private conductor leading you to healthy, successful relationships.
+Being in love with someone who doesn’t feel the same way is not a problem you fix, but one you must work through.
+The first step in the right direction to finding a healthy relationship is to recognize rejection is your private conductor leading you to healthy, successful relationships.

 One thing I have learned is people do not have the same capacity for love.
 What do I mean?
 Perhaps the best way to explain is to distinguish the difference in ability and capacity.

 According to the Merriam-Webster Dictionary, the word ‘ability’ means natural aptitude; the state of being able; the physical, mental, or legal power to perform.
 It also defines the word ‘capacity’ as the potential or suitability for holding, storing, or accommodating.

 The God-given ability to love is limitless.
 The capacity to give and receive love is a condition of our relationship with God, past experiences and relationships.

 But human love has its limitations.
 If we could calculate the ability to love in terms of measurement, some people could fill a milk jug with love, others a swimming pool, and still others could fill an ocean.
 Why is this true?
 Because not everyone exercises their God-given ability to love or be loved.
 This principle is important for you to understand.
 If you are in a dating relationship with someone who is incapable or unwilling to return love, it is to your benefit to release them.
 Release them into their future so you can walk into yours.